fastrgv/AdaGate/README.md

 Three [pre-compiled] binary executables are delivered.
 I think the Windows executable is fairly portable.
 It was built on Windows 10.
 The linux binary, adagate, is intended to run in the presence of the directory "./libs/gnu", which contains GLFW3 libraries that can be, but need not be present on a target system.

-The distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is older than june 2011, it may not run, and you will need to recompile.
+The distributed linux executable requires glibc v2.17 or newer.
+That means if your distribution is older than 2012, it may not run, and you will need to recompile.

 Build scripts for GNU Ada [with its own g++] are provided.
 But should also work for GNAT from the GNU Compiler Collection, with minor changes.
 See ./alternateBuildScripts/.